-Retailing and Consumer Sciences (RCSC) is an Academic Program of the John and Doris Norton School of Family and Consumer Sciences.
+Retailing and Consumer Sciences (RCSC) is an academic program of the John and Doris Norton School of Family and Consumer Sciences.
 Our mission is to provide world-class education on the business of retailing by integrating excellent instruction with cutting-edge research on consumer behavior and retail management.
-We aspire to be the program of choice globally among the few institutions that offer both undergraduate and graduate degrees focused exclusively on the study of consumers and the business of retailing.
+We aspire to be the program of choice globally among the few institutions that offer degrees focused exclusively on the study of consumers and the business of retailing.
 Our students have the opportunity to apply for scholarships that are exclusively available to RCSC students.
 Students in the RCSC program also have unparalleled opportunities for professional development, and access to retailing executives and experts.
 In addition, the Terry J. Lundgren Center for Retailing will help you land internships, build your resume, and prepare to launch a successful career.

 Norton School of Family & Consumer Sciences